-Desert Survival – Students will learn basic survival skills such as; constructing a shelter, basic first aid and mirror signaling.
+Desert Survival – Students will learn basic survival skills such as; (1) constructing a shelter, (2) basic first aid; and (3) signaling.
 This lesson incorporates team building activities and critical thinking.

-Traits of Mammals and Skulls - What makes a mammal a “mammal”?
-This lesson provides students with the tools necessary to identify mammals by understanding their traits.
+Mammals! - This lesson provides students with the tools necessary to identify mammals by understanding their traits.
 This lessons uses mammal skulls and hides.
 By exploring animal adaptations, students will recognize how to identify wildlife from their bones.

-Nature Walk – This is our signature event.
-Walk with a naturalist and explore the signs of life in the Mesquite Habitat.
+Nature Walk – This is our signature lesson!
+Walk with a naturalist and explore the signs of life at the Oasis.
 This is an opportunity for students to learn how to look for wildlife, even when they are hiding.
 Tracks, scat and owl pellets are just a few of the fun finds on this walk.
 This lesson can be modified for all grade levels.

-Aquatic Insects - This lesson will have students looking for and identifying aquatic insects and animals that live in Mesquite Ponds.
+Aquatic Insects - This lesson will have students looking for and identifying aquatic insects and animals that live in the Oasis ponds.
 Students will learn about the water quality based on the type of insects collected.
 This lesson is most effective in the warmer months.

 Mineral Testing - By using a simple scratch test, students will determine the relative hardness of an unknown mineral based on their properties!